Create Typewriter Effect Animation Using Python

 When we talk about typing animation using Python, we’re referring to creating a script that simulates the typing process.
 Python libraries such as OpenCVPillow, and numpy facilitate implementing the typing effect.
 By leveraging these libraries, we can produce interactive text-based applications as well as visuals for a variety of content.

-Applying the typing animation in video requires a somewhat different approach compared to static text-based applications.
 For video, we may have to employ frame-by-frame processing to create the typing effect, allowing us to time the appearance of each character precisely.

 Setting Up Python for Animation

 First, ensure that you have Python 3.x installed on your system.
-If you’re unsure which version you have, run python --version or python3 --version in your command prompt or terminal.
-If you need a newer version, download it from the official Python website.
+If you’re unsure which version you have run python --version or python3 --version in your command prompt or terminal.

 With Python ready, let’s install the necessary third-party packages.
 Run the following commands in your terminal or command prompt: